Terms And Conditions

 A maximum of 12 teams will be selected among projects coming from Saudi Arabia, the Arab World, Asia and Africa.

-- Applications must be made in teams of Two or three, comprising:
+- Applications must be made in teams of two or three, comprising:

-- A writer-director and producer, Or
+- A writer-director and producer, or

 - A director, writer and producer